 Michael is a member of the Bar Library in Belfast and in Dublin, and practises actively in Northern Ireland and the Republic of Ireland as well as in England and Wales.

 - Recent procurement & competition litigation

 Michael has been involved in a wide variety of matters in procurement, competition and state aid, as well as a large number of commercial disputes arising out of major public sector projects.
-He has appeared in many cases which have involved reported judgments.

 Recent reported judgments in matters in which he has appeared include: